Incontinence Advice

 To lower your risk of hypertonic pelvic floor, it's important to grasp the concept of contracting and relaxing your pelvic muscles.
 Additionally, you can take the following steps:

-Adopt bladder weakness pads to your underwear routine to help manage any leakages.
+Adopt shaped incontinence pads into your underwear routine to help manage any

 3 exercises for the hypertonic pelvic floor